Transiting Exoplanet Yields for the Roman Galactic Bulge Time Domain Survey Predicted from Pixel-Level Simulations: Transiting Exoplanet Yields

 Another opportunity comes from the fact that the season duration for the GBTDS is sufficiently long to encompass the habitable zone for M dwarfs.
 To estimate our yield for habitable-zone planets, we adopt the parametric relations from \cite{kopparapu2013}, who calculated the inner and outer edges of the habitable zone under varying assumptions for the planetary atmosphere.
-Assuming the default occurrence rate, and defining a conservative habitable zone (inner edge: max greenhouse, outer edge: moist greenhouse), the GBTDS should yield $38^{+7}_{-6}$ habitable-zone planets with $R_p<2 R_\oplus$.
-Defining an optimistic habitable zone (inner edge: recent Venus, outer edge: early Mars), the GBTDS should yield $114^{+17}_{-14}$ habitable-zone planets with $R_p < 2 R_\oplus$.
+Assuming the default occurrence rate, and defining a conservative habitable zone (inner edge: max greenhouse, outer edge: moist greenhouse), the GBTDS should yield $38^{+7}_{-6}$ habitable-zone planets with $R_p<2 R_\oplus$. \cite{kopparapu2013} also defined an optimistic habitable zone, with the inner edge set by the instellation flux received by Venus 1 billion years ago (``recent Venus"), based on the inference that Venus has not had liquid water on its surface for at least the past 1 billion years and the outer edge set by the flux received by Mars 3.8 billion years ago (``early Mars") based on the inference that Mars had liquid water on its surface 3.8 billion years ago.
+Adopting this definition, the GBTDS should yield $114^{+17}_{-14}$ optimistic habitable-zone planets with $R_p < 2 R_\oplus$.
 This yield is several times higher than the expected yield from the first seven years of the TESS mission \citep{ricker2014}, which is expected to find $9\pm3$ and $18\pm5$ small planets within the conservative and optimistic habitable zones, respectively, within the same definitions adopted here \citep{kunimoto2022}.
 Changing the radius limit to $R_p<1.5 R_\oplus$ reduces the expected yield to $12^{+4}_{-3}$ and $34^{+6}_{-7}$ small planets in the conservative and optimistic habitable zones, respectively.